 There are a few things that we humans do that can be intimidating to many dogs.
 We approach dogs the same way we approach other humans: making eye contact, offering an outstretched hand, bending over to get closer.
 We also tend to move rather erratically, especially children, which can startle a dog or make them nervous because they don’t know what to expect.
 People aren’t doing these things on purpose — they’re being polite by our human standards!

-Some dogs are naturally more shy and cautious than others, and need time to warm up to meeting new people.
-These dogs need all the help they can get in associating human interaction as being good and safe.
+Some dogs are naturally more shy and cautious than others and need time to warm up to meeting new people.
+These dogs need all the help they can get in associating human interaction with being good and safe.

 It’s important to learn how to advocate for your dog and encourage polite and safe connections with new people.
 By being aware of how we greet and act around dogs, we can help them feel more at ease and prevent any unfortunate miscommunications between dogs and humans (including dog bites!)